 We have a plan known as the Iridex Corporation Profit Sharing/401(k) Plan to provide retirement benefits through the deferred salary deductions for substantially all U.S. employees.
 Employees may contribute up to 15% of their annual compensation to the plan, limited to a maximum amount set by the Internal Revenue Service.
 The plan also provides for Company contributions at the discretion of the Company.
+In 2022, the Company made \$230 thousand worth of total matching contributions.
 In 2021, the Company made \$201 thousand worth of total matching contributions.
-The Company did not make matching contribution during 2020.